nikolaAV/Modern-Cpp/variadic/mixins/README.md

 * The author of 'LabeledPoint' needs to be careful to provide exactly all of the same constructors as 'Point'
 * This constraint becomes more problematic if 'Point' changes from one version of the 'Polygon' template to another: The addition of a new 'Point' constructor could require each derived class to be updated.

 _Mixins_ provide an alternative way to customize the behavior of a type without inheriting from it.
-Mixins essentially invert the normal direction of inheritance, because the new classes are ìmixed inî to the inheritance hierarchy as base classes of a class template rather than being created as a new derived class.
+Mixins essentially invert the normal direction of inheritance, because the new classes are ‚Äúmixed in‚Äù to the inheritance hierarchy as base classes of a class template rather than being created as a new derived class.
 This approach allows the introduction of new data members and other operations without requiring any duplication of the interface.
 ```cpp
 template<typename...
 Mixins>
 class Point : public Mixins...